pomerium/pomerium/docs/configuration/readme.md

 :::warning

-Autocert requires that port `443` be accessible from the internet in order to complete a [TLS-ALPN-01 challenge](https://letsencrypt.org/docs/challenge-types/#tls-alpn-01).
+Autocert requires that ports `80`/`443` be accessible from the internet in order to complete a [TLS-ALPN-01 challenge](https://letsencrypt.org/docs/challenge-types/#tls-alpn-01).

 :::